sowcow/blog/content/posts/wired-encounters.md

 He had a gambling project and he even said that involvement in such projects is less ethically challenging than being involved in prostitution business.
-But then to support the argument he pulled some retro casino game box with "girl on the front cover".
+But then to support the claim he pulled some retro casino game box with "girl on the front cover".
-He thought that the disclaimer that the casino has no age limit should support his argument.
+He thought that the disclaimer that the casino has no age limit should support his claim.

 Another encounter has got to be recurring.
 A recruiter has got into a habit to call me every couple of months